Monydragon/Endless-Night/README.md

 If you want a single-file/local-only database without running a separate server, consider switching to an embedded DB (SQLite/LiteDB).
 But if you specifically want MongoDB features and scalability, Docker/local server is the right setup.

+## Console UI rendering mode

+In some IDE consoles (notably JetBrains/Rider Run/Debug), ANSI cursor control is limited, which can cause menu screens to appear stacked.

+You can override the menu renderer with an environment variable:

+- `ENDLESSNIGHT_MENU_MODE=live`  – use Spectre.Console Live rendering (best in real terminals)
+- `ENDLESSNIGHT_MENU_MODE=clear` – use clear/redraw mode (best in IDE/limited consoles)

+In `clear` mode, menus redraw only when input changes (to avoid scroll spam in IDE consoles).

+Windows PowerShell example:

+- `setx ENDLESSNIGHT_MENU_MODE "clear"`

+(You may need to restart the terminal/IDE after setting it.)